Tuesday, January 26, 2021

 Q: How can smaller organisations and companies prepare to be agile and forward-looking?

 When we say agility, it also needs some kind of training.
 We created a course on what agility means to our employees.
 Also, instead of having a linear process, we can create cross-functional and smaller teams with direct connect with each other.
 Then, information flow happens faster.
-Use of technology should be done cleverly and strategically.
-There is a lot technology can help us with to be agile.
+The use of technology should be done cleverly and strategically.
+There is a lot of technology that can help us to be agile.
 I think people, process and technology are the three key aspects.

 Finally, I would like to say that any organisation in the social space are dealing with the challenge of quality and scale along with keeping the local flavour.